What is the medical licensing assessment (MLA)?

 When do you expect to introduce the MLA?

-We are still developing our plans for the MLA.
-We will shortly launch a consultation on the principles underlying the assessment.
+The consultation on plans to establish the MLA is open from 31 January to 30 April.
 The feedback we receive will help to shape how we develop the MLA and the timetable for implementing it.

-However, we currently envisage that development and piloting would run from 2018 to 2021 and that the MLA would be fully implemented from 2022.
+However, we currently envisage that the MLA would be fully implemented from 2022, after a period of extensive development and piloting.

 Are UK graduates safe to practise?

 We have carried out extensive research and investigations to look at how prepared recent graduates are for medical practice and further training.
-We concluded that:
+We have concluded that very few UK medical graduates are very poorly prepared for practice, however there is variation across medical schools in how prepared for practice graduates feel.

 Aren’t there already enough assessments and examinations?